Chad and Kindra Carlson and family

 The Carlsons milk 950 cows on a 120-year-old family farm.

-Carlson Dairy, LLP is a 950-cow dairy farm 100 miles west of Minneapolis.
-We’re three Carlson families: parents Curtney and Louise Carlson with their two sons and wives, Chad and Kindra Carlson and Carl and Kellie Carlson.
-We have been dairying in partnership, Carlson Dairy, LLP, since 1999.
+Carlson Dairy LLP is a 950-cow dairy farm 100 miles west of Minneapolis.
+We’re three Carlson families: parents Curtney and Louise Carlson and their two sons and wives, Chad and Kindra Carlson and Carl and Kellie Carlson.
+We have been dairying in partnership since 1999.

-The farm has been in the Carlson family since 1891 when it was first purchased by Curtney’s grandparents.
-Chad and Carl are the fourth generation of Carlsons on our farm, and our children – Cael, 10, Caden, 8, and Conlan, 4 (Chad & Kindra’s) and Colten, 13, Clay, 11, Cavin, 3, and Kylie, 3 months (Carl & Kellie’s) the fifth.
+The farm has been in the Carlson family since 1891, when it was purchased by Curtney’s grandparents.
+Chad and Carl are the fourth generation of Carlsons on our farm, and our children -- Cael, 10, Caden, 8, and Conlan, 4 (Chad & Kindra’s) and Colten, 13, Clay, 11, Cavin, 3, and Kylie, 3 months (Carl & Kellie’s) -- are the fifth.

 Our herd is housed in a 10-row, cross-ventilated, sand-bedded freestall facility.
-Our sand is continuously recycled through sand settling lanes.
-We milk 3x/day in a double-14 parallel milking parlor using Beco milking equipment.
+Our sand is continuously recycled through sand-settling lanes.
+We milk 3X in a double-14 parallel milking parlor using Beco milking equipment.

-We split our 720 tillable acres between corn and alfalfa.
-Our rolling herd average is 31,799 milk, 1,261 fat, and 947 protein.
+We split our 720 tillable acres between corn and alfalfa crops.
+Our rolling herd average is 31,799 milk, 1,261 fat and 947 protein.
 Eighteen full-time and five part-time employees are an important part of our dairy.

 We collaborate on much of the farm management decisions at the dairy, but each of us has our own area of expertise.
 Carl handles overall herd health and fresh-cow management.
 In addition, he and Kellie manage the parlor and the employees.